ward/run/_posts/2016-10-22-brussels-canal-run.md

 Someone else yelled at us "Use the street then if you want to pass more easily!".
 Shit dude, you don't think that is what we had wanted to do?

-We got through it and the road widened a bit again, enough to overtake people without making them needlessly angry.
+We got through it and the sidewalk widened a bit again, enough to overtake people without making them needlessly angry.

 > Kilometre three in 3:40.